Lisbon Hop-On Hop-Off Buses and Trams

 • Lapa neighborhood

-Lisbon sightseeing bus with free stops + Tram routes
+Lisbon hop-on hop-off bus + Tram tours

-• Tagus River Cruise
+• Tagus River cruise

-Tour Lisbon and discover its monumentality and beauty.| ©janneth.
+Explore Lisbon and discover its monuments and beauty| ©janneth.

-Tour Lisbon and discover its monumentality and beauty.| ©janneth.
+Explore Lisbon and discover its monuments and beauty| ©janneth.

 About the cruise

-• Quay of the Columns
+• Pier of the Columns

 • Cacilhas Lighthouse